cakephp/docs/en/core-utility-libraries/httpclient.rst

     $http->head(...);
     $http->patch(...);

-Creating multipart requests with files
+Creating Multipart Requests with Files
 ======================================

 You can include files in request bodies by including them in the data array::